corda/corda-docs-portal/content/en/tools/archiving-service/archiving-release-notes.md

 ## Corda Enterprise 4.12

+### Archive Service 1.2.4

+Archive Service 1.2.1 is a patch release focussed on resolving vulnerabilities.

+### Archive Service 1.2.3

+Archive Service 1.2.3 is a patch release that sets quasar version to 0.9.0_r3.

+### Archive Service 1.2.2

+Archive Service 1.2.2 is a patch release that fixes an internal build issue.

+### Archive Service 1.2.1

+Archive Service 1.2.1 is a patch release focussed on resolving vulnerabilities.

 ### Archive Service 1.2

 Archive Service 1.2 is a major release supporting Java 17 and Kotlin 1.9.20.
 If you want to use the Archive Service, this is the only release that works with Corda 4.12.